tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 ADDRESS HER AS LADY

 Though she is known to use modern slang (thank the gods the “yolo” phase is over), she also shifts into what is believed to be an amalgamation of all human, animal, and non-human languages past and present.
 She appreciates old-fashioned courtesy.
-So call her Lady for the best chance at a conversation in English.
+So call her Lady for the best chance at a conversation in English, as well as your continued existence.

 NO MATTER HOW TEMPTED DO NOT KISS DEATH.
 THAT'S JUST OBVIOUS.